piotrmurach/finite_machine/README.md

 ### 4.1 on_enter

-This method is executed before given state change is fired.
-You can further narrow down the listener to only watch enter state changes using `on_enter_state` callback.
+The `on_enter` callback is executed before given state change is fired.
+By passing state name you can narrow down the listener to only watch out for enter state changes.
+Otherwise, all enter state changes will be watched.

 ### 4.2 on_transition

-This method is executed when given state change happens.
-You can further narrow down the listener to only watch state transition changes using `on_transition_state` callback.
+The `on_transition` callback is executed when given state change happens.
+By passing state name you can narrow down the listener to only watch out for transition state changes.
+Otherwise, all transition state changes will be watched.

 ### 4.3 on_exit

-This method is executed after a given state change happens.
-You can further narrow down the listener to only watch state exit changes using `on_exit_state` callback.
+The `on_exit` callback is executed after a given state change happens.
+By passing state name you can narrow down the listener to only watch out for exit state changes.
+Otherwise, all exit state changes will be watched.

 ### 4.4 on_before

-This callback is executed before a given event happens.
-You can also listen out for all such events by registering `on_before_event` callback.
+The `on_before` callback is executed before a given event happens.
+By default it will listen out for all events, you can also listen out for specific events by passing event's name.

 ### 4.5 on_after

 This callback is executed after a given event happened.
-You can also listen out for all such events by registering `on_after_event` callback.
+By default it will listen out for all events, you can also listen out for specific events by passing event's name.

 ### 4.6 once_on